2023-IBM-Accelerate-SW-Track/to_do_list_week3/README.md

 + Use [**React Testing Library**](https://testing-library.com/docs/react-testing-library/cheatsheet) to create unit tests to test your code.

 Instructions:
-1. To start this project we need to add a component that allows us to select a duedate for our tasks.
+1. To start this project we need to add a component that allows us to select a due date for our tasks.
     + To add the Date Picker add these imports to `src/component/AddTodo.js`
     ```
     import { DesktopDatePicker , LocalizationProvider} from '@mui/x-date-pickers';
     import { AdapterDateFns } from '@mui/x-date-pickers/AdapterDateFns';
     ```
-    + Next inside  `this.state = { //code here// }` in the constructor add a new variable to store the due date and set it to null (i.e. `due : null,`)
+    + Next inside the constructor when initializing `this.state` add a new variable to store the due date and set it to null (i.e. `due : null,`)
     + Then you need to add this between the TextField and the Button in the render function.
      ```
     <LocalizationProvider dateAdapter={AdapterDateFns}>